-\begin{thm} The distortion of any deterministic policy is $\Omega(S)$. \end{thm} Next, we prove that the distortion incurred by any randomised policy is $\Omega(\sqrt{S})$.
+Next, we prove that the distortion incurred by any randomised policy is $\Omega(\sqrt{s})$.
 To prove this, we first show that it is sufficient to consider only \emph{anonymous} policies.
+That is, policies that assign each service to each agent the same number of times in expectation for all possible preference profiles.
 Then, we construct a set of reward profiles which yields the desired distortion for all anonymous truthful policies.
-Once again, we defer the full proof to the appendix. \begin{thm} The distortion of the best randomised policy is $\Omega(\sqrt{S})$. \end{thm}